Imageomics/Imageomics-guide/docs/wiki-guide/Glossary-for-Imageomics.md

 **R**eusable -- clearly described so it is easily used by others.

-For more information, see [fair principles](https://www.go-fair.org/fair-principles/).
+For more information, see [FAIR principles](https://www.go-fair.org/fair-principles/).

 ### Feature
 In machine learning and data science, a feature is a single measurable property or characteristic of the phenomenon under observation.
 With tabular data, a feature is a column in the dataset used by a model to make predictions.
 In genomics, a feature could be, for example, gene expression levels, the presence (or absence) of certain genetic variants (such as [SNPs](#single-nucleotide-polymorphism-snp), insertions and deletions (indels), and others), or epigenetic markers.